carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ```
 {: .language-bash}

-Note that everything after the `:` is relative to our home directory on the
+in which `@` and `:` are field separators and `remote_destination` is a path
+relative to your remote home directory, or a new filename if you wish to change
+it, or both a relative path _and_ a new filename.
-remote computer.
-If we don't have a specific destination in mind we can
+If you don't have a specific folder in mind you can omit the
-omit the `remote_destination` and the file will be copied to our home
+`remote_destination` and the file will be copied to your home directory on the
-directory on the remote computer (with its original name).
-If we include
+remote computer (with its original name).
-a `remote_destination` we should note that `scp` interprets this the same
+If you include a `remote_destination`, note that `scp` interprets this the same
+way `cp` does when making local copies:
-way `cp` does: if it exists and is a folder, the file is copied inside the
+if it exists and is a folder, the file is copied inside the folder; if it
-folder; if it exists and is a file, the file is overwritten with the
+exists and is a file, the file is overwritten with the contents of
-contents of `local_file`; if it does not exist, it is assumed to be a
+`local_file`; if it does not exist, it is assumed to be a destination filename
-destination filename for `local_file`.
+for `local_file`.

 Upload the lesson material to your remote home directory like so: